Dagenham Greyhound Stadium

-Dagenham Greyhound Stadium was a greyhound racing stadium in Dagenham, London.
+Dagenham Greyhound Stadium was a greyhound racing and short lived motorcycle speedway stadium in Dagenham, London.

 Origins

+Original track

-In 1930 an independent greyhound track (unaffiliated to a governing body) opened in Dagenham.
-It was situated on the north of the London, Tilbury and Southend railway and was accessed on Pooles Lane off the Ripple Road.
-The track was small and basic with sharp turns favouring railers (greyhounds nearest to the inside rail.
+In 1930 a greyhound track was built on former farm land situated north of the London, Tilbury and Southend railway and directly west of Choats Manor Way, off the Ripple Road.
+The track was small and basic with sharp turns favouring railers (greyhounds nearest to the inside rail) and the racing was independent (unaffiliated to a governing body) opened.

 In 1931 the track used an alternative to the new automatic totalisator by using water displacement instead of electricity.
+The following year in 1932, speedway arrived at the track with various meetings arranged and ran in conjunction with the greyhound meetings.
+One charity greyhound meeting was organised in 1934, with proceeds going to the race meeting for King George Hospital, London.

+On 21 June 1936, the first speedway meeting of the season was held and one month later on 12 July a Dagenham team rode a match against Leicester Super.
+When speedway was held the venue it was known as Ripple Road.
+Speedway and greyhounds continued throughout 1937 and 1938 and the Dagenham speedway team, nicknamed the Daggers, competed in the Sunday Dirt-Track League with, Smallford, Eastbourne and Romford, the latter also riding at Ripple Road.
+Crashes killed two riders in quick succession at the track, the first was Harry Rogers on 17 May 1938 and less than three months later, David Jackson was killed on 11 August 1938.

-In 1938 Romford Stadium Ltd (the owners of the recently built Romford Greyhound Stadium) purchased the site with plans to rebuild the greyhound track which is sometimes referred to as the Old Dagenham track.
+Later in 1938, Romford Stadium Ltd (the owners of the recently built Romford Greyhound Stadium) purchased the site with plans to improve and rebuild the greyhound track into a stadium.
+The company was headed by Archer Frederick Leggett.

-Opening
+Re-Opening

-The construction took nine months to complete and Lord Denham of the National Greyhound Racing Club who had opened Oxford Stadium four days earlier arrived on the 4 April 1939 to officially open the new stadium.
+The construction took nine months to complete and Lord Denham of the National Greyhound Racing Club, who had opened Oxford Stadium four days earlier, arrived on the 4 April 1939 to officially open the new stadium, under NGRC rules.
 All races were worth £10 to the winners.
+Arthur Warwick was given the option to promote the speedway at the track.